 First, it may be useful to read these excerpts from the article “The Closing Cycle” which was written in January 1895 by William Judge.
-Its great significance and importance can only be appreciated by those who are familiar with Mr Judge’s central role and position in the Theosophical Movement, on both the exoteric and esoteric level, and how he was looked upon and spoken about by HPB.
-The articles Who was William Quan Judge? and The Welcome Influence of William Q. Judge should be read in this regard.
+Its great significance and importance can only be appreciated by those who are familiar with Mr. Judge’s central role and position in the Theosophical Movement, on both the exoteric and esoteric level, and how he was looked upon and spoken about by HPB.
+The articles Who was William Quan Judge?, Understanding The Importance of Mr. Judge, and William Q. Judge and The Masters of Wisdom should be read in this regard.
 He wrote:

 “We have to do as Buddha told his disciples: preach, promulgate, expound, illustrate, and make clear in detail all the great things we have learned.
 That is our work, and not the bringing out of surprising things about clairvoyance and other astral matters, nor the blinding of the eye of science by discoveries impossible for them but easy for the occultist.
 The Master’s plan has not altered.
 He gave it out long ago.
 It is to make the world at large better, to prepare a right soil for the growing out of the powers of the soul, which are dangerous if they spring up in our present selfish soil.
 It is not the Black Lodge that tries to keep back psychic development; it is the White Lodge.
 The Black would fain have all the psychic powers full flower now, because in our wicked, mean, hypocritical, and money-getting people they would soon wreck the race.
 This idea may seem strange, but for those who will believe my unsupported word I say it is the Master’s saying.”

 The previous year, Mr. Judge published an article titled “Will Masters’ Help Be Withdrawn in 1898 until 1975?”
 Some of his statements there help to further explain and clarify what we have just read: